THE MAES COMMITTEE

 Peter Phillips – Peter is our Chairman, as well as Editor of Ancient Egypt Magazine and author of The Columns of Egypt.
 He retired early from a career in IT because “there are more pleasurable ways of wasting time”!
 He also has a great bass voice and regularly sings with his local choir.

-Sarah Griffiths – as Secretary of MAES, Sarah puts together the monthly lecture programme.
-After 18 years with the BBC, she is now Deputy Editor of Ancient Egypt Magazine and lectures to Egyptology societies across the country.
+Sarah Griffiths – as Secretary of MAES, Sarah puts together the monthly lecture programme and runs MAES website and social media.
+After 18 years with the BBC, she is now Deputy Editor of Ancient Egypt Magazine and lectures to Egyptology societies across the UK.

-Hilary Forrest – our Treasurer has been a member of MAES since 2001.
-With a lifelong interest in Egyptology, she holds the Manchester University Certificate in Egyptology and is the author of Manufacturers, Mummies and Manchester, a study of the development of Egyptology in the Greater Manchester area.
+Hilary Forrest – Hilary has been a member of MAES since 2001.
+She is our Membership Secretary and is the author of Manufacturers, Mummies and Manchester, a study of the development of Egyptology in the Greater Manchester area.

-Gillian Cooke – Gillian has organised many MAES trips to Egyptology collections around the UK and she also takes charge of the bookings for our study days.
+Gillian Cook – Gillian has organised many MAES trips to Egyptology collections around the UK and she also takes charge of the bookings for our study days.
 She is one of the longest -standing Committee members.